ddovod/jet-live/README.md

     int m_someVar2 = 0;
 }
 ```
-After code is reloaded, you'll probably observe a crash because already allocated object has different data **layout**, it has no `m_someVar2` instance variable, but new version of `calledEachUpdate` will try to modify it acually modifying random data.
+After code is reloaded, you'll probably observe a crash because already allocated object has different data **layout**, it has no `m_someVar2` instance variable, but new version of `calledEachUpdate` will try to modify it actually modifying random data.
 In such cases you should delete this instance in `onCodePreLoad` callback and recreate it in `onCodePostLoad` callback.
 Correct transfer of its state is up to you.
 The same effect will take place if you'll try to change static data structures **layout**.
 The same also correct for polymorphic classes.

 ### Licence
 MIT